 Finally, in terms of opportunity costs, there is a risk that blanket and analogue bans could lead to diminished research into substances that could potentially have therapeutic effects.
 Some of the compounds banned by the broad strokes of this policy have never been synthesised.
-Without any previous assessment, it is impossible to know if they could be useful in science, medicine or providing a lower risk alternative to an existing recreational or medical drug.
+Without any previous assessment, it is impossible to know if they could be useful in science, in medicine or in providing a lower-risk alternative to an existing recreational or medical drug.

 There is a benefit in having people commercially motivated to discover new drugs, because these may have useful applications beyond recreational use.
-One of the most obvious benefits is that, when creating analogues, organic chemists sometimes find substances that help in treatment.
-Drugs work by chemical binding to receptors in the body.
-Antagonists - substances which bind to the same receptors as the drug, but don't cause any effect by themselves can be used to treat overdoses by 'occupying' the receptors the original drug would bind, thus blocking its effects.
+One of the obvious benefits is that, when creating analogues, organic chemists sometimes find substances that help in treatment.
+Drugs work by chemically binding to receptors in the body.
+Antagonists - substances which bind to the same receptors as the drug, but do not cause any effect by themselves - can be used to treat overdoses by 'occupying' the receptors to which the original drug would bind, thus blocking its effects.
 For instance, Naltrexone is an opioid, but unlike heroine or morphine it is an antagonist of the opioid receptors, so it blocks or attenuates the effects of these drugs.
 It is widely used for the treatment of heroin dependence.
 It lives within the analogue space of morphine.
-For the research of future cures, remedies and emergency responses to drug use experimentation, the production of NPS is essential.
-For these reasons, experimentation with the production of all psychoactive substances impedes this research and deprives society of its potentially helpful results.
+For the research of future cures, remedies and emergency responses to drug use experimentation, the production of NPS is desirable.
+For these reasons, experimentation with the production of NPS should be encouraged, not prohibited or repressed.
+A blanket ban on the production of all psychoactive substances impedes this research and deprives society of its potentially helpful results.